Ghostly Tales for Ghastly Kids: The Broken-Down Cottage

-Augustus Filch hated: going to school, his parents, his friends (although the feeling was ironically mutual), and his boring life.
+Augustus Filch hates: going to school, his parents, his friends (although the feeling was ironically mutual), and his boring life.
 Wanting a fresh start, he steals money from his mother's purse and rides the bus into the countryside.
 After making his way through the creepy woods, he finds an old, abandoned cottage named Dun' Inn and sneaks inside.
 Downstairs looked old and empty apart from a rocking chair by a working fireplace.
 A boy is there and introduces himself as Arthur, who had run away from his home as well, many years ago.
 They share biscuits and Augustus' stolen snacks and decide to prank call.

-They telephone the police and claim that armed burglars had broken in.
+They phone the police and claim armed burglars had broken in.
 Several officers with dogs arrive minutes later and find the two boys cackling and no burglars.
 The chief of police warns them of crying wolf as he orders the rest of his team out.
 The next prank call victims are the ambulance service, who arrived minutes later, looking for a boy in shock.
 Augustus is lying on his back trying to hide his smirk as Arthur acts concerned, but then the two boys begin to laugh, and the ambulance team leave furious with a warning similar to the police chiefs, but Arthur had already grabbed the telephone to call the fire department.
 The firefighters also arrive and then leave furious, leaving the boys laughing until their sides hurt.
 After gaining their composure, Arthur and Augustus fall asleep in front of the fireplace.

 The next day, the boys wake up feeling cold.
 Arthur suggests doing another prank call, but Augustus has lost interest, telephoning his parents to take him home instead.
 His parents arrive much later to see a burnt Dun' Inn surrounded by the local fire brigade, ambulances and the police.
-The chief of police explains there is a possibility the house burnt down approximately overnight, due to the open fireplace inside.
-Confused and concerned, Augustus' mother says her son was inside and wanted her and his father to collect him because he and a boy were traumatised from seeing ghosts; "Sounds like him," the chief of police mumbled to himself.
-Augustus' parents eventually enter Dun' Inn and find Augustus and the other boy unharmed and relaxed.
+The chief of police tells them his theory that the house burnt down approximately overnight, due to the open fireplace inside.
+Confused and concerned, Augustus' mother says her son was inside and wanted her and his father to collect him because he and a boy he met were traumatised from seeing ghosts; "Sounds like him," the chief of police mumbled to himself.
+Augustus' parents eventually enter Dun' Inn and find Augustus and the other boy unharmed and looking relaxed.
 Augustus' parents are relieved he and Arthur are fine, but Augustus' mother asks if they remembered what the ghosts looked like.
-The boys reply that the ghosts looked like them, then turn around and walk through the walls.
+The boys reply that the ghosts looked like them, then turn around and walk through the wall.